bytecodealliance/wasmtime/docs/tutorial-create-hello-world.md

 $ rustup target add wasm32-wasi
 ```

-Finally, create a new Rust project called 'hello world'.
+Finally, create a new Rust project called 'hello-world'.
 You can do this by running:

 ```sh
 $ cargo new hello-world